ย How to write a Memorial Inscription

 Dealing with loss and bereavement can be a very difficult and confusing time for any individual or family and losing someone we love is probably one of the hardest experiences many of us will ever go through.
 Our local bereavement support groups, courses, and seminars will guide and support you through your healing process.
 You are not alone!

-What Is an Epitaph?
+What is an Inscription?

-Tips on How to Write an Epitaph
+Tips on How to Write a Memorial Inscription

-- Speak from the Heart: Choose words that reflect the individual’s character, values, or the love they shared.
+- Speak from the Heart: Choose words that reflect the individualโs character, values, or the love they shared.

 - Choose a Tone: Will it be spiritual, poetic, loving, or light-hearted?
 Tone sets the emotional impact.